PaulinaJohn/Analyzing_SocialMedia_Content_Categories_for_Socialbuzz-Accenture_Virtual_Experience_Program/README.md

 <img width="532" alt="Analysis_report" src="https://user-images.githubusercontent.com/86304211/210614087-91344a98-a20b-4a16-b4e9-4a7a3c53f3d0.PNG">

-The most interesting aspect for me was sharing my insights through presentation preparation and delivery, as I consider my non-technical stakeholdeers as the most important stakeholders and this helps me communicate technical information to them in an easy-to-digest from.
+The most interesting aspect for me was sharing my insights through presentation preparation and delivery, as I consider my non-technical stakeholders most important and, this helps me communicate technical information to them in an easy-to-digest from.
 See my full presentation [here](https://docs.google.com/presentation/d/1RoJQ2Eo_xkoKWXtYn78tbdrWCVWRrLJWjXf5cDYnUmE/edit?usp=sharing)

 Happy exploring!